Ever tried putting your expectations on an all-too-high pedestal – only to see them plummet right back down?

 2. Understand the effects of expectation bias

 Aviation professionals should be more vigilant in recognizing expectation bias and its potential consequences.
-Training programs should include modules on cognitive biases, emphasizing the importance of maintaining objectivity and scepticism in decision-making.
+Training programs should include modules on cognitive biases, emphasizing the importance of maintaining objectivity and skepticism in decision-making.

 Flight crews should be aware of their own biases to mitigate the risks associated with expectation bias and actively work to counteract them.
 This can involve strategies such as seeking out diverse perspectives, maintaining open communication with other crew members, and engaging in regular training to stay up-to-date on best practices.